diriano/labbces/content/authors/gabriely-santos-de-oliveira/_index.md

   - course: BSc in Biomedicine
     institution: Universidade de Mogi das Cruzes,São Paulo,Brazil
     year: 2022
-- courses: M. Sc.
+  - course: M. Sc.
 Post-graduate program in Sciences (Nuclear Energy in Agriculture) - Biology in agriculture and environment, Current
     institution: Center for Nuclear Energy in Agriculture, University of São Paulo, Piracicaba, Brazil
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the